dd32/td-gh-ex/readme.txt

 If you have any questions or suggestions for this theme, please visit https://wordpress.org/support/theme/miranda.

 == Change log ==

+Version 1.7 2019-05-09
+Added support for wp_body_open.
+Added a block style for the gallery which hides the image captions.
+Added font options.
+Updated required WordPress version and PHP version.
+Changed the markup of the sidebars, since previosuely all individual widgets were placed in asides: There were too many asides :)

 Version 1.6 2018-12-04